 Dr. Packer of George Washington University and Children’s National Health System received honorariums from AstraZeneca and Novartis as an advisory board member.)

 This article includes discussion of ependymoma, benign ependymomas, clear cell ependymomas, malignant ependymomas, anaplastic ependymomas, myxopapillary ependymomas, subependymomas, and ependymomas.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Ependymomas are 1 of the more common childhood brain tumors.
+Ependymomas are one of the more common childhood brain tumors.
 After total resection, outcome is excellent.
 However, for patients whose tumors are subtotally resected or anaplastic, disease relapse is common.
-The author summarizes the outcomes of new treatment approaches and the possible value of adjuvant chemotherapy.
-Increased biological understandings have already changed classification and likely, in the near future, will dramatically alter management of the tumor.
+The author summarizes the outcomes of new treatment approaches and the value of adjuvant chemotherapy.
+Increased biological understandings have already changed classification and have altered management of the tumor.
 They have clearly demonstrated that pediatric supratentorial and infratentorial ependymomas are different entities.

 Historical note and terminology

 Ependymomas were first described by Bailey in 1924.
 Initial classification schema using light microscopy findings subdivided ependymomas into epithelial, myxopapillary, and cellular types (Bailey 1924).
 Because of the variable relationship demonstrated between histological findings and outcome in different subgroupings of ependymomas, other classification schemas have been proposed.